Diffusion Bridge Mixture Transports, Schr\"odinger Bridge Problems and Generative Modeling: Discussion

 \section{Discussion}

-In this paper we introduced a novel iterative algorithm, the IDBM transport, aimed at solving the dynamic Schrödinger bridge problem $\DynSB$, and performed a preliminary theoretical analysis of its convergence properties.
-The theoretical findings were complemented by various numerical simulations and analytical results, demonstrating the competitive performance of the IDBM procedure in comparison to the IPF procedure.
+This paper introduces a novel iterative algorithm, the IDBM procedure, aimed at solving the dynamic Schrödinger bridge problem $\DynSB$, and performs a preliminary theoretical analysis of its convergence properties.
+The theoretical findings are complemented by various numerical simulations and analytical results, demonstrating the competitive performance of the IDBM procedure in comparison to the IPF procedure.

-As in \citet{pavon2018datadriven,bortoli2021diffusion,vargas2021solving}, we assume that samples from the initial and terminal distributions are either readily available, belonging to some dataset of interest, or can be generated without further approximations.
-The IDBM transport is particularly suitable for scenarios where the reference diffusion measure $R$ admits simple analytical transition probabilities.
+As in \citet{pavon2018datadriven,bortoli2021diffusion,vargas2021solving}, we assume that samples from the target initial and terminal distributions are either readily available, belonging to some dataset of interest, or can be generated without further approximations.
+The IDBM procedure is particularly suitable in scenarios where the reference diffusion admits simple analytical transition densities.
 These considerations suggest that the IDBM procedure is ideally suited for current generative applications.
-Since the IDBM procedure produces a valid coupling at each iteration, we utilize the first IDBM iteration, i.e. the (backward) DBM transport, as an alternative to the approach of \citet{song2021scorebased}.
-This alternative achieves faster training convergence and superior sample quality at broader discretization intervals.
+Since the IDBM procedure produces a valid coupling at each iteration, we utilize the first IDBM iteration, i.e.\ the (backward) DBM transport, as an alternative to the approach of \citet{song2021scorebased}.
+This alternative achieves accelerated training and superior sample quality at larger discretization intervals.
 An additional advantage of this proposal is the simplicity of its implementation, which differs from the approach of \citet{song2021scorebased} only in the training loss definition.
 The time-reversal sampling-based implementations of \citet{bortoli2021diffusion,vargas2021solving} suffer from the simulation-inference mismatch demonstrated in the present work, and might be difficult to scale to demanding generative applications due to the ensuing lower efficiency and higher computational cost.